 Q: What does it mean to be high-risk?

-Q: What are severe outcomes?
+Q: What is severe illness?

 Q: If I am high risk what should I do or not do to prevent COVID-19?

 A: Face coverings are strongly recommended because they can potentially prevent transmission from people with COVID-19 to others.
 The disease can be transmitted even if carriers have no symptoms and are unaware they have the disease.
 Do not wear a cloth face covering if it is unadvised for health reasons, such as breathing difficulties.
 Find additional information on coverings here and here.
 Guidance on children wearing face coverings can be found here.

 Q: Can I go to regular doctor appointments?